 Denver Spine Surgeons is a group practice composed of the three board-certified, fellowship-trained orthopedic spine surgeons, Dr. Gary Ghiselli, Dr. Sanjay Jatana and Dr. David Wong.
-The three spine surgeons have practiced together in Denver as colleagues for about 10 years.
+The three spine surgeons have over 60 combined years performing spine surgery, and only spine surgery.
 The three spine specialists are referred back pain and neck pain patients from across the Front Range of the Rocky Mountains; Colorado Springs; Summit County, Colorado; as well as from adjacent states of New Mexico, Nebraska, Wyoming and Kansas.

 Sometimes even with a good set of X-rays or MRI scans, the root cause of your pain is not easy to identify.
 That can be especially true when it happens in the cervical spine or neck area.
 There are some basic things we look for that can help us determine exactly what is going on.
 We may try some nonsurgical therapies first to see if the problem improves or persists.
 We will not schedule surgery until we completely diagnose the source of the pain.

 Once we decide if surgery is appropriate, we will begin to prepare you for what you can expect.
 We will talk with you about getting ready for surgery, the operation, and typical hospital stays and recovery time.
 We will also talk with you about physical therapy and post-surgical follow-up care.

 A good doctor knows how to listen.
 At Denver Spine Surgeons, your surgical consultation is an opportunity for us to get to know you.
 During the exam, we will inquire about your medical history, your family medical history, any previous injuries you may have suffered, any previous surgeries, if you were hurt on the job or in an accident, how long have you been in pain, and any medications or treatments you’ve taken.